Maps and travel

 Please allow at least 15 minutes to transfer between activities on the main University campus.

-Please visit the BBC Travel Bristol website on the day for live travel information.
+Please refer to the BBC Travel website on the day for live travel information.

 To help you avoid any traffic congestion, please use the following websites:

-While exploring the city, don’t worry if you can’t make our last 5pm shuttle buses back to Cribbs Causeway Park and Ride or Bristol Temple Meads train station.
+If you decide to explore the city, don’t panic if you can’t make the last buses back to Cribbs Causeway park and ride or Temple Meads train station at 5pm.

-First bus offers free travel to open day visitors on these services:
+First bus offers free travel all day to open day visitors on these services:

-- Services 1, 2 and 41 between the city centre and Cribbs Causeway
+- Services 3 and 4 between the City Centre and Cribbs Causeway

 Please show your open day booking letter to the driver.
 For more information, visit the First website.

-Young people (16-21) and students (of any age if in full time education) can get a 30% discount on all tickets across the West of England, including First bus services.
+Young people (aged 16-21) and students (of any age if in full-time education) get a 30 per cent discount on all First bus tickets across the West of England.